AVSystem/developer-zone/docs/Interoperability_tests_guide/Test_case_actions.md

-# Test case actions
+# Test actions

 ## Introduction

-Based on the LwM2M 1.0 standard protocol operations, **Actions** are steps that can be defined within a test case.
-While some are used for the communication between the Server and the LwM2M test device, others help to define the test case logic.
-Read this chapter to learn how to use Actions in the configuration of customizable interoperability test cases.
+Based on the LwM2M 1.0 standard protocol operations, **Actions** are steps that can be defined within a test.
+While some are used for the communication between the Server and the LwM2M test device, others help to define the test logic.
+Read this chapter to learn how to use Actions in the configuration of customizable device tests.

 ## Action attributes

-All the available Actions are defined using a set of configurable attributes that you can specify while adding or editing a test case.
+All the available Actions are defined using a set of configurable attributes that you can specify while adding or editing a test.
 The attributes available under each action are determined by the type of given Action.
-However, to set up a test case, not all attributes are mandatory.
-The general rule is that if you leave an optional attribute’s field blank, the final test case result won’t be affected in any way.
+However, to set up a test, not all attributes are mandatory.
+The general rule is that if you leave an optional attribute’s field blank, the final test result won’t be affected in any way.

 !!! tip
     if you would like to make the test device ignore a particular attribute so that it doesn’t answer to the server request, type ``None`` in the optional attribute’s field.